bjoberg/kolours/README.md

 Kolours is a web app that lets you play with your favorite background colors.

-A personal design project, my goal with Kolours was to create the simplest, most robust, and documented web application I could.
+A personal design project, my goal with Kolours was to create the simplest, most robust web application I could.
 Kolours doesn't do much, but with this project I attempted to move out of my comfort zone and learn how to build a real piece of software.

 ## Installation